 Portugal has one of the most successful Golden Visa Programs.
 It is now a well refined and well managed process

-By the 2nd Half of 2019, 8,000 ‘Investors’, representing approximately 4.8 bn Euro of investment, had been approved as part of Portugal’s Golden Visa Program since it first opened in 2012.
-In addition to the 8,000 investors, a further approximately 13,000 associated Family Members had also received approval.
-Currently, South Africa is the third largest nationality grouping to receive approvals (after China, Brazil, and UAE).
+By the end of 2020, approximatley 9,200 ‘Investors’, representing approximately 5.4 bn Euro of investment, had been approved as part of Portugal’s Golden Visa Program since it first opened in 2012.
+In addition to the 9,200 investors, a further approximately 15,000 associated Family Members had also received approval.
+In 2020, South Africa was the 4th largest nationality grouping to receive approvals (after China, Brazil, and UAE).

 The PGV Program for eligible Investors is a fast track process for obtaining a Portuguese Residency Permit for the Investor and his/her family members (spouse, children under 18 years, children in full time tertiary education and parental dependency, and parents aged 66+ years with a dependency on their children).
 Portuguese Residency allows for working in Portugal, as well as for free movement across the 26 Schengen countries in Europe.
 After 5 years from the date of the Permit issue, and with application conditions remaining in place (eg the Investment, etc), the Permit holder can apply for Permanent Residence, and after a further one year (6th year), Citizenship can be applied for.